CityUHK-CALAS/cityuhk-calas.github.io/content/news/23-06-28-promotion-associate-provost/index.md

 <!--more-->

 Many congratulations!
-Prof. Ray has been successfully promoted to Associate Provost (Digital Learning) at CityU.
+Prof. Ray has been successfully promoted to Associate Provost (Digital Learning) at CityUHK.